kubedb/docs/docs/guides/redis/reconfigure/overview.md

 7. Then the `KubeDB` Ops-manager operator will replace the existing configuration with the new configuration provided or merge the new configuration with the existing configuration according to the `RedisOpsRequest` CR.

-8. Then the `KubeDB` Ops-manager operator will restart the related StatefulSet Pods so that they restart with the new configuration defined in the `RedisOpsRequest` CR.
+8. Then the `KubeDB` Ops-manager operator will restart the related PetSet Pods so that they restart with the new configuration defined in the `RedisOpsRequest` CR.

 9. After the successful reconfiguring of the `Redis` components, the `KubeDB` Ops-manager operator resumes the `Redis` object so that the `KubeDB` Provisioner  operator resumes its usual operations.